enkidevs/curriculum/javascript/ecmascript-2015/array-updates/array-extensions.md

 These properties return a special type of object called an **iterator**.

-If you haven't used one before, you can think of an iterator as a special collection that you can move through that will maintain its position.
+If you haven't used one before, you can think of an iterator as a special collection that you can move through that will maintain it's position.

 The below code uses `Array`'s **entries** method to get an iterator and then logs `arr`'s _keys_ and _values_: